Kurt Vialet: Career

-Elections
+Political career

 2014

 A newcomer entering politics for the first time, Vialet topped number one with 3,184 votes in the August 2 Democratic primary.
 He maintained first place with 8,288 votes in the general election on November 4, 2014.

 2016

 Vialet secured first place in the Democratic primary with 1,544 votes.
 He went on to win re-election with 5,818 votes in the general election.

 2018

 Vialet came in fourth place behind of Senator Novelle Francis Jr., who tied 1,842 votes with him.

 2020

 Vialet retained his number one spot while receiving 4,421 votes.